seperman/deepdiff/deepdiff/deephash_doc.rst

 can be passed to a hash function.
 By default it uses Murmur 3 128 bit hash function which is a fast, non-cryptographic hashing function.
 You have the option to pass any another hashing function to be used instead.

+If it can't find Murmur3 package (mmh3) installed, it uses Python's built-in SHA256 for hashing which is considerably slower than Murmur3.
+So it is advised that you install Murmur3 by running `pip install mmh3`

 **Import**
     >>> from deepdiff import DeepHash